We’ve compiled a list of the most stunning free templates out there, so you can choose from the best of the best!

-Squarespace’s Barbosa template commands attention with simple style – ideal for smaller, local organizations.
+Squarespace’s Barbosa template commands attention with simple style – ideal for smaller, local organizations, or for eateries looking for one of the best restaurant website templates around.
 As users scroll through the landing page, you can use “Learn More” buttons to link to other parts of your site – essentially giving people a preview of the rest of your content.

 You can also link to social media pages in the site’s navigation menu, which means that checking out your company’s Instagram account is as easy as visiting an internal page.

 6. Clean Lines by Weebly